nullghost89/automated-threat-intelligent-model/README.md

 5.The project was shortlisted for Pre-finals in EY Ideathon 2019.

-6.The project was shortlisted for Idea Fest 2019 Finals from EY Chalenge.
+6.The project was shortlisted for Idea Fest 2019 Finals from EY Challenge.